Replacing the Keyboard Membrane - Sinclair Spectrum+ and 128

-You pick up an old Spectrum+ and the keyboard is dead, or groups of keys mysteriously stop working - probably one of the most common Spectrum faults and fortunately one of the easiest to put right.
-The cause is almost always a worn out membrane.
+You pick up an a Spectrum+ or Spectrum 128, connect everything up and turn it on and can't get past the "© 1982 Sinclair Research Ltd" screen, or Spectrum 128 start up menu.
+There is no response from the keyboard, or groups of keys mysteriously aren't working - probably one of the most common Spectrum faults and fortunately one of the easiest to put right.
+The cause is almost always a worn out keyboard membrane.

-Although to some a better keyboard to use (I prefer the rubber key type), the Spectrum+ keyboard still had a membrane which perished just as quickly as the rubber key type.
+Although to some a better keyboard to use (I prefer the rubber key type), the Spectrum+ and 128 keyboard still had a membrane which perished just as quickly as the rubber key type.

 The procedure below describes how to change the membrane on a 48K or 128K Spectrum+.
 Follow the instructions carefully, some important points are easy to overlook.

 Firstly, turn the Spectrum over and place face down onto a flat surface and remove all the screws in the bottom of the case.
 There are 8 screws to remove in total.
 Note that the screw in the top centre is different to the others (it is counter sunk and and longer).
 It may also be hidden behind a warranty warning sticker.

 Now turn the computer the right way up facing you in the normal working position.and gently lift the top of the case from front to back.